danielescarparo/project_car/fe_app_car/README.md

 >Note: this feature is available with `react-scripts@0.9.0` and higher.

-If you are not using the HTML5 `pushState` history API or not using client-side routing at all, it is unnecessary to specify the URL from which your app will be served.
+If you are not using the HTML5 `pushState` history API or not using client-side routing at all, it is unnecessary to specify the ${Constants.URL}/ from which your app will be served.
 Instead, you can put this in your `package.json`:

 ```js
   "homepage": ".",